 6. Risk Management

 CMMS systems store critical safety instructions and enforce adherence to important industrial practices, preventing spills and other accidents dangerous to both people and the environment.
-Organizations are always looking for ways to minimalize risk.
+Organizations are always looking for ways to minimize risk.
 Social responsibility is part of that equation.
 Strong environmental policies can minimize the potential for damage caused by the organization’s actions—things like toxic spills, improper disposal methods, or destruction of natural resources.

 Don’t miss the rest of this series: